In addition to users creating their own charts from the grid, charts can also be generated by using the Chart API.

 - Click "Restore chart" to restore the chart from the saved model (if one exists), and clear the local variable

-Continue to the next section to learn how to: Provide a Chart Container.
+Continue to the next section to learn about: Chart Events.